myles2021/myles2021/README.md

 <h1 align="center">Hi 👋, I'm Myles</h1>
 <h3 align="center">A DevOps Engineer from London</h3>

-- 📖 Currently studying on a 16 week intensive DevOps bootcamp with Estio
+- 📖 Recently finished studying on a 16 week intensive DevOps bootcamp with Estio

-- 💻 Recently finished an intensive 10 week Web Development bootcamp with Le Wagon
+- 💻 Completed an intensive 10 week Web Development bootcamp with Le Wagon

-- 🔭 I’m currently working on an online version of a card game that I play at the pub with my friends
+- 🔭 In my spare time, working on an online version of a card game that I play at the pub with my friends

 - 🚀 I recently worked on [Perkk](http://www.perkk.co.uk/)

-- 🌱 I’m currently learning **AWS, Terraform, Jenkins and Python**
+- 🌱 I’m currently working and learning with **AWS, Terraform, Jenkins and Python**

 - 💬 Ask me about **Ruby-on-rails**